Monitoring pfSense with Wazuh: A Comprehensive Guide

 service wazuh-agent start

-To optimize disk space usage, it is recommended to configure a cron task to automatically clear agent logs older than 30 days, for example.
-Run the following command
+It is recommended to configure a cron task to automatically clear agent logs to optimize disk space usage (for example, older than 30 days).
+For this run the command:

 crontab -e